Archive for December, 2010

 Aesop’s Fables

-I’ve had this idea to make bedside tables for a few years now, and selling the house has motivated me to finally make them.
-I have not been able to find any in the stores that I like.
-Faux suede effects were the intention here, but whether or not that was successful, I’m pleased with the results.
-A brown circular woven mat was purchased for $2, finishing the look.
+I’ve had this idea to make bedside tables for a few years now, and selling the house, prepping it in a minimalist way for viewing has motivated me to finally make them.
+Faux suede effects were the intention here, and I’m pleased with the results. it really does look like suede.
+A brown circular woven mat covers the glass and hides the space looking into the tube.

 Framing on Northern Delights 02 update